yysun/apprun/README.md

 Using events makes it very easy to handle user interaction, routing and even server-side events.
 Events also make your code modules decoupled and easy to test.

 In addition, AppRun allows you to build applications using [Component](https://yysun.github.io/apprun/docs/#/?id=component).
-Each component has a elm architecture.
+Each component has an elm architecture.
 It is very suitable for Single Page Applications (SPA).

 ## Examples